In the world of grilling and smoking, there are more than a handful of different types of beef cuts that you could find yourself working with.

 After your grill has reached temperature place your beef on the grates and press down firmly to ensure the entire cut is contacting the grates.
 For skirt steak, you might only need to sear for about 1 1/2 minutes per side, depending on how thin your cut is.
 Flip after 1 1/2 to 2 minutes and sear the other side for 1 1/2 to 2 minutes.

 The process is the exact same for flank steak, but your cooking times will likely be longer since flank is a thicker cut of beef.
 Most times, flank steak cooks for 2 1/2 to 4 minutes per side on the grill for a perfect medium rare sear.
+Set it on the top rack on low heat for a couple more minutes if you prefer medium doneness.

 If you came in wondering about the differences between skirt steak vs flank steak – I hope you now have a better understanding of what makes these cuts similar and distinct from one another.
 As far as which is best?
 There isn’t a clear cut answer, as both are fantastic cuts to work with.